-Published at the end of last year, Far from the Tree was named one of the top 10 books of 2012 by The New York Times and won the National Book Critics Circle Award.
+Far from the Tree was named one of the top 10 books of 2012 by The New York Times and won the National Book Critics Circle Award.
 It is a panoramic, provocative examination of families who must come to terms with their children’s physical, mental or social disabilities—including autism and schizophrenia.

 David’s Inferno: My Journey through the Dark Wood of Depression